Overcoming Fear Of Blushing / Erythrophobia

 Strategies for when starting an interaction where you worry you're going to blush

-Here the ideal approach to not do anything, and handle any blushing using one of the suggestions I just covered.
+Here the ideal approach is to not do anything, and handle any blushing using one of the suggestions I just covered.
 Though this is another situation where you might find it takes the pressure off to say something preemptively.
 For example, you could go, "Oh by the way, I turn red at the drop of a hat - my cheeks have a mind of their own - so don't pay any attention to it if it happens."

 Examine your anxiety-increasing beliefs about blushing